linkedin/data-integration-library/docs/how-to/source-authentication.md

 - one or more subsequent jobs use the [token based authentication](../concepts/authentication-method.md#bearer-token-credentials) method leveraging the token from the first job through secondary input

+## Config Source and Authentication for Egress

+In egression, data is sent out, and a response is returned.
+The configuration of egression job is the same as an ingestion job as if it is ingesting the response from the target system; therefore, above configuration steps apply to both ingestion and egression.
+Putting it in simple way:

+**egression = ingestion of the response**

+### Extra Egress Configurations

+In egression, the payload that will be sent out is supplied through [ms.secondary.input](../parameters/ms.secondary.input.md).
+The secondary input type of "payload" indicating that the path contains files to be sent out.

 [Back to Summary](summary.md#config-source-and-authentication)